Intranasal midazolam for acute seizure therapy

 All these authors conclude that trans-mucosal midazolam is more convenient, easier to use, just as safe, and is more socially acceptable than rectal diazepam.
 Furthermore, when given via the intranasal route, midazolam is more effective than rectal diazepam.

 The above evidence clearly suggests that intranasal midazolam is superior to rectal midazolam for seizure therapy in children.
 However, IV benzodiazepines are first-line therapy in most hospitals—how does intranasal midazolam compare to IV benzodiazepines?
 Three randomized controlled trials comparing intranasal midazolam to IV diazepam answer this question.[11, 12, 26] Lahat et al compared intranasal midazolam to IV diazepam in children seizing 10 minutes or longer.
 Patients were randomized to receive diazepam, 0.3mg/kg IV, or midazolam 0.2 mg/kg intranasally.
 Nasal midazolam stopped 23 (88%) of 26,whereas 24 (92%) of 26 were controlled with IV diazepam (P = non significant).
 The mean time from patient arrival to seizure cessation was 6.1 minutes with midazolam and 8.0 minutes with diazepam.
 The authors conclude that intranasal midazolam was as safe and effective as IV diazepam, but the overall time to cessation of seizures after arrival at the hospital was faster with intranasal midazolam because of the time required to establish an IV line in the diazepam group.
 A similar study was conducted by Mahmoudian and Zadeh.
 These authors compared the efficacy of intranasal midazolam (0.2 mg/kg) to IV diazepam (0.2 mg/kg) in 70 patients (ages 2 to 15 years) presenting to the emergency department with seizure activity.
 Both methods were equally effective, and no adverse effects occurred in either group.
 Javadzadeh compared IV diazepam 0.3 mg/kg to intranasal midazolam 0.2 mg/kg in children suffering prolonged seizures. (click here for free article) From time of drug delivery to cessation of seizure IV drug worked in 2.16 minutes while nasal worked in 3.16 minutes.
 However, due to delays related to establishing an IV, the time to control a seizure using IV diazepam was statistically and clinically significantly longer (6.42 minutes).
 Both therapies were 100% effective in the 60 patients treated.
 Thakker also conducted a randomized trial comparing IN midazolam to IV diazepam showing clinical equivalency in terms of seizure cessation but much faster resolution of the seizure when the nasal drug is given – all due to no need for an IV line.
 The time differences may be clinically significant in terms of brain hypoxia and potential long term outcomes – 6.7 minutes with nasal drug versus 17.2 minutes with IV therapy.
 In this study the resolution rates for single dose therapy were only 65 to 66% - very similar to other studies conducted outside of wealthy western countries (this study is from India).
 This is probably due to the very high incidence of CNS infections which was 26% in this study.
 Sharma and Harish provide yet another prospective study on the topic in 2013.
 They randomized 100 children in their ER or NICU who were seizing to either intranasal midazolam or intravenous midazolam for the treatment of status epilepticus.
 As in every other prospective trial on the topic the two treatment are equivalent in terms of efficacy: In this study both were successful at stopping seizures 94% of the time with a single dose.
 The intranasal route was also slightly faster likely due to the delays associated with IV line establishment.
 Unique to this study was the inclusion of neonates: There were 7 neonates in this study and an additional 26 children under the age of 1 year.
-(Click here for link to the article)
+(Click here for free article)

 All these authors conclude that nasal midazolam